Mark-271/tinkering-stm32-freertos/README.md

+I have forked the main repository, originally maintained by Warren Gay, to serve as a local environment for my ongoing experiments.

 # Apress Source Code

 This repository accompanies [*Beginning STM32: Developing with FreeRTOS, libopencm3 and GCCs*](https://www.link.springer.com/book/10.1007/) by Warren Gay (Apress, 2024).